dtcenter/METplotpy/docs/Users_Guide/roc_diagram.rst

 Replace the `'/dir_to_save_points1_file'` to the directory where you wish to save the `.points1` file.
-Make sure that this directory exists and has the appropriate read and write permissions.
+Make sure that this directory exists and has the appropriate read and write permissions. **NOTE**: the `points_path` setting is **optional** and does not need to be defined in your configuration file unless you wish to save the intermediate .points1 file.

 Run from the Command Line